 - Live webinars delivered remotely

-- We allow live video link to our on-site workshops (technical set up
+- We allow clients to set up a live video link to our on-site workshops

 What is the booking process?

-Once we’ve agreed your choice of workshops and dates, we will send you a booking form to complete in order to confirm the date in the diary.
-You’ll then receive your promotional email template and poster to drive bookings onto the session.
+Once we’ve agreed your choice of workshops and dates, we will send you a booking confirmation.
+You’ll then receive your promotional email template and online booking facility to help you drive sign-ups.
 We’ll work closely with you to build engagement and maximise attendance on the day.

 What happens after the session?

 We will gather feedback from attendees at the end of the session and send you a report.
-Attendees who wish to will receive a recipe booklet by email following the session.
+Sessions are followed by additional resources sent by email, including recipes and posters.